gghill/gghill/README.md

 When I'm staring at GitHub, I'm probably wishing I was diving 🐡, skiing ⛷️, or mountain biking 🚵‍

-📖 I'm currently reading Noumenon Infinity by Marina J. Lostetter
+📖 I'm currently reading Noumenon by Marina J. Lostetter

 👾 I'm currently playing Magic the Gathering and Baldur's Gate 3